Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 $$\begin{align}
   \Hom_G(V,\mathrm{Ind}_R\,W) \cong \Hom_H(\mathrm{Res}\,V,W) \label{right-adjoint}
 \end{align}$$
 to the restriction functor $\mathrm{Res}$. [^5] These canonical isomorphisms (14,15) of intertwiner space are known as [Frobenius reciprocity](https://en.wikipedia.org/wiki/Frobenius_reciprocity).
-Furthermore, we will see that the distinction between left and right adjoint comes precisely from the choice of thinking of $k[G]$ either as a $(k[G],k[H])$-bi-module or as a $(k[H],k[G])$-bi-module.
+(We will see that the distinction between left and right adjoint comes precisely from the choice of thinking of $k[G]$ either as a $(k[G],k[H])$-bi-module or as a $(k[H],k[G])$-bi-module.)

-To emphasize, induction is defined so that it satisfies Frobenius reciprocity.
-This point might be lost if we give a definition of an induced representation first and then prove the adjunction.
+The point that induction is defined so that it satisfies Frobenius reciprocity might be lost if we give a definition of an induced representation first and then prove the adjunction.
 Not only will it be unclear why the definition given is the right one, there are also inequivalent definitions of induced representation:
 $$\begin{align}
   \mathrm{Ind} W &= \bigoplus_{k \in G/H} kW && \text{(Induction for finite groups)}, \\
   \mathrm{Ind} W &= \{f:G\to W|f(gh)=\sigma(h^{-1})f(g)  \} && \text{(Induction for Lie groups)}, \\